 We require a minimum IELTS score of 6.5 overall or TOEFL (iBT) 90.
 Each component of the English test should meet the minimum requirement of IELTS 5.5 in all components, TOEFL (iBT 22).
 For the writing component, we expect you to have achieved a minimum of 6.0 (IELTS).

 If your IELTS or TOEFL expires before the start of your programme, you will need to take another official English test before we can issue you with a CAS for your visa application.
 This is a requirement of UKVI.

 The University accepts a number of English language tests.
 For more information, see: English language requirements.

 Step 7: Acknowledgement

-Once submitted, you will receive acknowledgement that your application has been received.
-Once all your supporting documents have been received, your application will be reviewed by the MRC DTP Recruitment Committee and circulated to your preferred supervisor(s).
+After we have received all of your supporting documents, your application will be reviewed by the MRC DTP Recruitment Committee and circulated to your preferred supervisor(s).

 Step 8: Interview